Code-Institute-Submissions/Love-food-stop-waste/README.md

 ### Features Left to Implement

-* To make the website more child-friendly through adding colourful images, fun activities that help children to understand food waste problem and lots of creative easy leftover recipe ideas for children.
+* To make this website more useful for families with children a dedicated page for children will be added.
+It will contain colourful images, easy to understand content, fun activities and lots of creative child-friendly leftover recipe ideas.
 * To add a new page "Food Share" with a map and addresses to show the local community food bank locations if users wish to donate food items, as well as using the food bank's services.
 This will broaden the user pool and strenthen the website's role in the community.